nnobuya/mrsn/README.md

 # mrsn
 The r-process nucleosynthesis in magnetorotational core-collapse supernovae.
-The numerical data of trajectories and nucleosynthesis yields based on Nishimura, Takiwaki, and Thielemann (ApJ, 2015 in press)
+The numerical data of trajectories and nucleosynthesis yields by Nishimura, Takiwaki and Thielemann (2015, ApJ 810 109).

 **This repository is still in preparation.**